 2. Create a Healthy Work-Life Balance

-While adjusting to life in a new country, make sure to focus on leaving your computer at a healthy time to avoid burnout (even if that means you aren’t online with coworkers in different time zones), while also completing your work in an efficient and satisfactory way.
+While adjusting to life in a new country, make sure to focus on leaving your computer at a healthy time to avoid employee burnout (even if that means you aren’t online with coworkers in different time zones), while also completing your work in an efficient and satisfactory way.

 Tip: Develop a strong routine to maximize your productivity each day while making sure you’re still logging off at a reasonable time.

 3. Calculate Your Cost of Living